xaas-cloud/opencloud/services/groupware/DEVELOPER.md

 Since we require having a Stalwart container running at the very least, the preferred way of running OpenCloud and its adjacent services for developing the Groupware component is by using the `opencloud_full` Docker Compose setup.

 ## Configuration

+The default hostname domain for the containers is `.opencloud.test`

 ### Hosts